HannahDelaney/portfolio-site-2020/_case-studies/camp-fortune-campaign.md

     cat-icon-label: MOTION
 intro-p: An advertising campaign to sell Season Passes at the ski resort Camp Fortune in Chelsea, QC.
 Using humour and brightly coloured illustrations, this campaign is targeted to catch the attention of skiing enthusiasts who might need incentive to make the purchase for a full season.
 client: Camp Fortune
-goal: Create a campaign design that will cover various advertising opportunities (print, web) and attract viewers to purchase a season pass at Camp Fortune.
+goal: Create a campaign design that will cover various advertising opportunities (print, web) and attract viewers to purchase a Season Pass at Camp Fortune.
 other-heading: "Favourite Detail:"
 other: Character art style of the ill-fated skiers.
 sketches-col-1: sketches-campaign-1.png